aceholecousins/hoverbattle/devlog.md

     - planck requires some anchor point which I now just set in the middle between both origins
     - both allow me to tweak stiffness and stuff but since they work so differently, I just leave that at default settings

-was about to tackle these bugs:
+was about to tackle:
 * just noticed that p2 resets inertia when updating mass, so after I fixed that, the glider spins slower now, need to readjust

 next steps:
-replace the default parameter handling to the scheme at the bottom of workshop/code/defaultparameters.ts remove nashwan because the company that bought bitmap brothers are anal about it implement minigun
+remove nashwan because the company that bought bitmap brothers are anal about it implement minigun the whole kind:K thing in sceneNodes is somewhat annoying to drag around and why is it a template parameter as well?
+I think I wanted to have both compile time as well as runtime type information but I never even use either. also, object.constructor.name reveals the type as well.
+Could I regret kicking it out or should I yagni it?